Technologicat/mcpyrate/quasiquotes.md

 ### Difference between `h[]` and `u[]`

-The `h[]` operator accepts any run-time value, including those that have no meaningful `repr`, such as function objects.
-By internally using a dictionary to store the captured values, it carries those values from macro expansion time to run time.
+The `h[]` operator accepts any picklable run-time value, including those that have no meaningful `repr`.
+Via pickling the captured value, to be stored with the bytecode, it carries those values from macro expansion time to run time (even if macro expansion time was last week).

 The expansion result of `h[]` is actually a capture command that executes when the use site of the surrounding `q[]` does, rewriting itself into a lookup